brockmanmatt/CoverageTrends/README.md

 _TODO_ Followup: Can I install selenium easily with reqs.txt

-# oh, GDELT apparently already does this hourly on a larger scale.
-I'll go mess with their data.
+## oh, GDELT apparently already does this hourly on a larger scale.

+So they have everything and list where on page link appears (well, where in HTML)

 https://blog.gdeltproject.org/announcing-gdelt-global-frontpage-graph-gfg/

+They're missing stuff like CNN and don't make it easy to find what's prominent which are likely important.

 ## Questions?